Alcohol abuse is a common feature of the college “party culture,” as we can see in movies, on TV, and in the news with regularity.

 Alcohol poisoning is another risk college students face, especially when they participate in a large amount of alcohol over a short period—so much so that their blood alcohol level is considered to be toxic.
 A person becomes incapacitated, and if he or she does not receive treatment relatively soon, death occurs.

+Alcohol and depression treatment is a dangerous combination.
 It is possible for college students who suffer from forms of depression or anxiety to feel an increased sense of distress and hopelessness when consuming alcohol.
 Because alcohol use decreases a person’s overall decision-making abilities, a person who suffers from depression or other mental illness may be more prone to attempt or commit suicide under the influence of alcohol.

 How Do College Students Become Alcoholics?